DragonBox/u3d/README.md

 ## Unity versions numbering

-Unity3d uses the following version formatting: 0.0.0x0.
+Unity uses the following version formatting: 0.0.0x0.
 The \'x\' can takes different values:
-  * 'f' are the main release candidates for Unity3d
+  * 'f' are the main release candidates for Unity
   * 'p' are patches fixing those releases
   * 'b' are the beta releases
   * 'a' are the alpha releases (not currently discovered online)